 Interested in learning more about us?
 To join, or to share new ideas and suggestions, feel free to message our YP Committee <email@example.com>

-2020 has been a year where many of us have tackled challenges, and received support from our friends, families, and networks.
-In this spirit, the Young Professionals are excited to give back through a virtual Food Drive with the Food Bank for New York City.
-We volunteered with the Food Bank in person last year and had a great time, and this year we are adapting our efforts to our new virtual reality.
-If you decide to participate, you will have the option to virtually donate specific food items, as well as giving the Food Bank for New York City a monetary donation.
-All proceeds from gifts made through this Virtual Food Drive go directly toward the fight to end hunger in New York City.
+In 2020 and beyond, many of us have tackled challenges, and received support from our friends, families, and networks.
+In this spirit, the Young Professionals decided to give back through a virtual Food Drive with the Food Bank for New York City.
+We volunteered with the Food Bank in person in 2019 and had a great time, and in 2020 we adapted our efforts to our virtual reality.
+Participants had the option to virtually donate specific food items, as well as give the Food Bank for New York City a monetary donation.
+All proceeds (over $500!) from gifts made through this Virtual Food Drive went directly toward the fight to end hunger in New York City.

-If you are looking for other ways to give back, our Emerging Leaders have compiled a list of volunteering opportunities that can be performed virtually:
+Our Emerging Leaders also compiled a list of volunteering opportunities that can be performed virtually:

 Write a letter to elders that have experienced additional isolation due to Covid-19